phalcon-orphanage/docs/en/reference/mvc.rst

 Models
 ------
 A model represents the information (data) of the application and the rules to manipulate that data.
 Models are primarily used for managing the rules of interaction with a corresponding database table.
 In most cases, each table in your database will correspond to one model in your application.
-The bulk of your application’s business logic will be concentrated in the models. `Learn more </reference/controllers>`_
+The bulk of your application’s business logic will be concentrated in the models. :doc:`Learn more <models>`

 Views
 -----
 Views represent the user interface of your application.
 Views are often HTML files with embedded PHP code that perform tasks related solely to the presentation of the data.
-Views handle the job of providing data to the web browser or other tool that is used to make requests from your application.
-Learn more
+Views handle the job of providing data to the web browser or other tool that is used to make requests from your application. :doc:`Learn more <views>`

 Controllers
 -----------
 The controllers provide the “flow” between models and views.
-Controllers are responsible for processing the incoming requests from the web browser, interrogating the models for data, and passing that data on to the views for presentation.
-Learn more
+Controllers are responsible for processing the incoming requests from the web browser, interrogating the models for data, and passing that data on to the views for presentation. :doc:`Learn more <controllers>`